Kaiser, Don't Deny

 Kaiser Strike in Hawai’i

-Mental health therapists at Kaiser Permanente in Hawai’i are five months into what is now the longest strike by mental health workers in U.S. history.
+Mental health therapists at Kaiser Permanente in Hawai’i are six months into what is now the longest strike by mental health workers in U.S. history.
 With Kaiser staffing just 52 psychologists, social workers, psychiatric nurses and chemical dependency counselors to care for its 266,000 members in Hawai’i, patients are being forced to wait months for therapy — in violation of state law and clinical standards.

 EUTF Members Can Leave Kaiser